oneda538/ltspice-measurement-capture/readme.txt

 Written by Daniel O'Neill in 2015

-This application is designed to analyse LTspice IV log files and extract all measurements over every step.
+This application is designed to analyse LTspice XVII log files and extract all measurements over every step.
 It is intended to help analyse data after multiple runs (i.e. Monte Carlo analysis).